costaivo/Tutorial-Angular/README.md

 # Advertisment Manager

-A tutorial on Learning Angular JS 4.
+A tutorial on Learning Angular.
-With this tutorial we will be creating a full working application using AngularJs 2 as we learn new concepts step-by-step.
+With this tutorial we will be creating a full working application using Angular as we learn new concepts step-by-step.

 ## Software Requirements